 You may also deactivate the remarketing-function of „Custom Audiences“ at https://www.facebook.com/settings/ .
 Please be aware that you must be logged in to Facebook in order to be able to adjust your settings.

-LinkedIn and Hapag-Lloyd AG both adhere to the relevant EU data-protection law.
-Hapag-Lloyd AG does not receive any personally identifiable data from LinkedIn, but will only receive aggregated, fully de-identified information regarding our customers and users.
-Hapag-Lloyd AG does not provide LinkedIn with personally identifiable data from our central operational IT systems (such as CRM or CSV data).
+LinkedIn and Hapag-Lloyd both adhere to the relevant EU data-protection law.
+Hapag-Lloyd does not receive any personally identifiable data from LinkedIn, but will only receive aggregated, fully de-identified information regarding our customers and users.
+Hapag-Lloyd does not provide LinkedIn with personally identifiable data from our central operational IT systems (such as CRM or CSV data).

 For more details, please consult the specific terms and conditions on the LinkedIn website: https://www.linkedin.com/legal/conversion-tracking